Add a project manually

 2. Select the project Currency.

-3. The project currency is locked after a prime contract is posted and can only administrators can change it.
+3. The project currency is locked after a prime contract is posted and only administrators can change it.

 4. Optionally, enter the following information:

-• Bid Due Date and Time.
+• Enter or select the Bid Due Date and Time.

 This information will be available on invitation to bids (ITB) and RFP packages.